MedCompUnipd/FunTaxIS-lite/README.md

 ## Containers

-In the `containers` folder contains the [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity/) definition files.
+The `containers` folder contains the [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity/) definition files.

-The `launcher.sh` is used inside the container to correctly run one of the above scripts.
+`launcher.sh` is used inside the container to correctly run one of the above scripts.

 To build the container use one of the following commands (with root permission) inside the FunTaxIS-lite folder: